-Join Randi Derakhshani for an in-depth discussion in this video Editable polys and NURMS, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Editable polys and NURMS, part of Learning 3ds Max.

 In this lesson we'll be using an edible poly and NURMS to create the bell of an …old fashion alarm clock to get the feel for the workflow when using NURMS. …This is an image of the alarm clock and that's the bell that we are going to create. …In the Create panel, on the right of the interface, we're going to go to Geometry …> Cylinder.
 Click and drag in your perspective …viewport to create the cylinder.
 Don't worry about what size it is.…